Payrolling Through Your Staffing Vendor? You Might Be Overpaying

 Payrolling vs. Staffing: What’s the Difference?

 Staffing, by contrast, includes recruiting, screening, and employing workers on your behalf.
 Staffing agencies assume responsibility for sourcing talent and typically charge a markup to cover recruitment, management, and overhead.
+Staffing usually starts with figuring out what the company needs, then finding and screening candidates to match those needs.
+Staffing agencies have access to many job seekers, which can speed up hiring.

 Where Costs Start to Add Up